What is the difference between TEFL, TESL & TESOL?

 What is included in the price?

 Everything – there is nothing more to pay!
-Many institutions will ask you to pay extra for materials, English grammar classes, photocopies, Thai lessons, etc. Some have even got the cheek to ask you to pay extra for your certificate!
+Many institutions will ask you to pay extra for materials, English grammar classes, photocopies, Thai lessons, etc. Some even ask you to pay extra for your certificate!
 We include all study materials, a smart attached case, notepad, pens and pencils, so all you have to do is turn up.
-Our School is proud to offer the best value teacher training courses available in Thailand.
-We regularly check other providers' prices to ensure we are the best value for money you can find.
+Our school is proud to offer the best value teacher training courses available in Thailand.
 Check for yourself – we are sure you will agree!

 Are your courses targeted at teaching Thai learners?